Graphical view on linear extensions of finite posets: Introduction

-This paper is dominantly devoted to the characterization of a poset $P$ on $N$ in terms of the collection ${\cal L}(P)$ of all its {\em linear extensions}.
+This paper is predominantly devoted to the characterization of a poset $P$ on $N$ in terms of the collection ${\cal L}(P)$ of all its {\em linear extensions}.
 The correspondence $P\leftrightarrow {\cal L}(P)$ has earlier been treated in the literature, both in mathematics and in computer science.
 Pruesse and Ruskey \cite{PR94} proposed an algorithm for generating (all) linear extensions of a given poset~$P$ and discussed the computational complexity of the tasks of either generating or counting linear extensions.
 In their paper, they, like many previous or later authors, described total orders on $N$ by ordered lists of (all) elements of $N$, which we below name {\em enumerations\/} of $N$.
 They also utilized a natural proximity relation among these when two enumerations are considered to be neighbors if one is obtained from the other by the so-called {\em adjacent transposition}.
 These neighborhood relations correspond to the edges in our {\em permutohedral graph}, discussed below.

 Linear extensions of a finite poset $P$ were also a topic of interest in several more recent mathematical publications.
 The restriction of the permutohedral graph to ${\cal L}(P)$, called the {\em linear extension graph\/} (of $P$), was studied from the point of view of graph theory in \cite{Naa00,Mas08}.
-A recent paper \cite{CP23} offers a broad survey of inequalities for the number of linear extensions of a poset $P$, based on tools of enumerative combinatorics \cite{Sta97}, which itself offers more elaborate methods to count linear extensions (see the remark concluding Section~\ref{sssec.preposet-topologies}).
+A recent paper \cite{CP23} offers a broad survey of inequalities for the number of linear extensions of a poset $P$, based on tools of enumerative combinatorics.
+One of the classic approaches in this field is to assign a certain $n$-dimensional {\em order polytope\/} to a poset $P$ on an $n$-element set $N$ such that the geometric structure of this polytope reflects the combinatorial structure of $P$ \cite{Sta86}.
+For example, the volume of the order polytope is the normalized number of linear extensions, being the number of linear extensions of $P$ divided by $n!$.
+Stanley in his book \cite[p.\ 218-221]{Sta97} also studied the {\em order polynomial\/} of $P$, which also reflects the combinatorial structure of $P$.
+In fact, the order polynomial is related to the so-called Ehrhart polynomial of the order polytope \cite{Sta86} and the leading coefficient of both these polynomials is the volume of the order polytope of $P$ (further links to enumerative combinatorics are discussed in the remarks from Section~\ref{sec.other-views}).